WoTTsecurity/agent/docs/examples/simple-webapp/README.md

 ## Closing notes

 We have now proven how easy it is to setup a secure connection between two devices using WoTT.
 The WebApp above can simply be replaced with any other application.
-Just be mindful of that you should always bind your WebApp to on localhost to prevent it from being exposed to the world insecurely.
+Just be mindful of that you should always bind your WebApp to localhost to prevent it from being exposed to the world insecurely.